Khushi2405/Low-Level-Design/README.md

   - **I**: Interface Segregation Principle
   - **D**: Dependency Inversion Principle

-Each principle is accompanied by examples, diagrams, and code to illustrate its importance and application.
+Each principle is accompanied by explanation, examples, and code to illustrate its importance and application.

 ### 2. **Design Patterns**
 Design patterns are grouped by their categories: